-At the beginning of your video, you have 15 seconds to capture your audience’s attention.
-After that, they’ll either keep watching, or back out and return to their search results.
+You have about 15 seconds to capture your audience’s attention at the start of your video.
+After that, they’ll either keep watching or go back to their search results.

-To keep your audience engaged, you need a strong hook.
+To get your audience engaged, you need a strong hook.

 The most straightforward way is to let your viewers know what’s in it for them.
 What will your video help them understand or achieve?
 Address their questions, pain points, and the challenges you’re helping them face.